leolwin999/leolwin-site/src/pages/about.md

 Being a techie while working as a seafarer isn’t as easy as it sounds — especially in the middle of the sea.

 Imagine spending your day in a noisy engine room, sweating in 40°C heat, running on 4 hours of sleep, with barely any internet (if you’re lucky), and constantly juggling physical and mental stress, duties, routines, and drills of who knows what.

-The hardest part is watching your high school classmates and people of your age graduate while you’re lying in your cabin with back pain and muscle cramps, knowing you have a 4 a.m. duty coming up.

 But hey — I do this to support my parents, to pay the bills, and to take care of the people I love, especially my big mama (my grandma 👵🏼) .

 Anyway, I didn’t write this to be a sob story.
 The real reason for this blog is to share what I’ve been learning on my tech journey.
-I’m not some elite hacker — just someone trying to grow, one step at a time.
+I’m not some professional — just someone trying to grow, one step at a time.

 Thanks for stopping by.
 I hope you find something helpful while you're here. 🤗